ellaowens/Capstone/README.md

 - Python
 - Firewalls

-For each 2 week sprint we had a new topic to focus on.
+For each 2 week sprint focused on a new topic.
 During the 6 sprints, I demonstrated my knowledge, skills, and abilities to plan design, configure, provision, secure, and deploy a high quality, feature-rich deliverable solution for a client.
-The idea of this training range was execute what a protential client would be looking for such as consultation and technical proficiency to design and launch a full-scale cloud native cybersecurity training range environment in AWS.
+The idea of this training range was to execute what a protential client would be looking for, such as consultation and technical proficiency, to design and launch a full-scale cloud native cybersecurity training range environment in AWS.

 | Sprint | Description | Documentation|
 | --- | --- | --- |